Q. What to do if the library book has been lost?

 Patron borrowed a book from the library, and it has gone lost

-- Find the book and return it to the library (most patrons eventually find a lost book within the same dept/building: on their co-workers shelves, in a PI's room, in a seminar room etc., so we recommend a thorough search for the book as well as asking via a departmental email)
+- Find the book and return it to the Library (most patrons eventually find a lost book within the same dept/building: on their co-workers shelves, in a PI's room, in a seminar room etc., so we recommend a thorough search for the book as well as asking about it via a departmental email)

-- Order the book via the Library from the dept. account by filling out the Book Purchase form in the Internal Services (if the head of your group agrees)
+- Order the book via the Library from the departmental account by filling out the Book Purchase form in the Internal Services (if the head of your group agrees)

-- Bring a check to the Library for the price of the book (we will request relevant price quotations from our vendors)
+- Bank transfer to the Library account for the price of the book (we will request relevant price quotations from our vendors) - please contact the Library secretary, Limor Golan for details

-- Buy the book from any shop or site and bring it to the Library
+- Buy the book yourself from any shop or site and bring it to the Library

-If the book is not available for purchase or is no longer relevant, the patron will be asked to pay $100 so that the Library can purchase a similar item (in NIS, check payable to the Central Library, Weizmann Institute of Science)
+If the book is not available for purchase or is no longer relevant, the patron will be asked to pay $100 so that the Library can purchase a similar item (payable in NIS, via bank transfer)